manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 because it's similar to how the domain owner needs to point the domain to the server's IP.
 I hope that when some one reading this post, k8s still use `CoreDNS` and installed it in the `kube-system` namespace:
-- kubectl -n kube-system describe configmap coredns You will see the config file somewhat like this
+- kubectl -n kube-system describe configmap coredns

+You will see the config file somewhat like what we're trying to modify below
 ```bash
 ip=$(kubectl get svc ingress-nginx-controller --no-headers -n ingress-nginx | awk '{print$3}')
 cat <<EOF | kubectl apply -f -